 How to Make Your Hearts in Flight DIY Paper Lantern (Basic Version)

-First, download the pattern for this project from my free resource library.
+First, download Design #91 which is the pattern for this project from my free resource library.
 If you’re going to cut it out on your cutting machine, upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.

 Cut out your cardstock.
 This is an easy project to cut on a cutting machine like a Cricut — there are no layers or score lines to worry about.
 Just upload and click Make It.